khiga8/kate-website/content/blog/oct2020-responsibilities/index.md

 ****

 Thanks for reading until the end.
 Ethics and the influence of tech and code is something I often think about.
 At the same time, I don't really know how to think about it...
 What are you thoughts?

-Discuss:

-* How has tech shaped our society?
-Your life?
-* What ethical responsibilities do we have as software developers?
-* What are ways you keep yourself accountable in your day to day?